SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-secure-your-cloud-data.md

 ---
 title: "Secure your cloud data"
-excerpt: "Azure was designed for security and compliance.
-Learn how to leverage the built-in services to store your app data securely to ensure that only authorized services and clients have access to it."
+excerpt: "This learning path helps you leverage the built-in Azure services for securing app data, ensuring that only authorized services and clients have access."
 type: collection
 price: Free
 length: PT5H38M